5 Best Bollywood Horror Movies That Will Give You A Chilling Experience - ExBulletin

 Discard: Shraddha Kapoor, Rajkummar Rao, Pankaj Tripathi, Aparshakti Khurana and Abhishek Banerjee.

 Based on an urban legend from Karnataka, Stree is about a witch who abducts men at night when they are alone and leaves behind only their clothes.
 During the four days of a religious festival each year, a spirit known as Stree who hunts men and abducts them, causing many disappearances over the years, is believed to exist by the citizens of the town of Chanderi .
-“O Stree, come tomorrow” is written in Hindi (O’ Stree, Kal Aana) on the entrances of all houses to protect the occupants from his wrath.
+“O Stree, come tomorrow” is written in Hindi (O Stree, Kal Aana) on the entrances of all houses to protect the occupants from his wrath.
 Men are also advised not to go out alone after 10 p.m. during the festive season and to travel in groups for safety reasons, which is similar to the advice women generally receive for their own safety.
 The story revolves around Vicky (Rajkummar Rao) who develops feelings for a mysterious woman (Shraddha Kapoor).
-As the plot develops, Vicky and her companions search for a solution to the legend of the Stree Mystery as well as a way to keep her wrath from falling on the town.
+As the plot develops, Vicky and her companions search for a solution to the mystery of Stree’s legend as well as a way to keep its wrath from falling on the town.

 |